UrriIsa/haskell-projects/listAndMathUtils/README.md

 - Compute Fibonacci numbers recursively.
 - Calculate factorials of integers recursively.

+---

 ## Requirements

 - [GHC (Glasgow Haskell Compiler)](https://www.haskell.org/ghc/) version 8.0 or higher.

+---

 ## Installation

-1. Clone this repository or download the `ListAndMathUtils.hs` file.
+1. Clone this repository or download the `listAndMathUtils.hs` file.
 2. Make sure GHC and GHCi are installed on your system.
 3. Save the file in your project directory.

+---

 ## Usage